opencog/external-tools/glimpse/README.md

 npm test
 ```

-This spawns to express servers running on ports 8000 for the frontend and 5000 for a debug atomspace.
+This spawns two express servers running on ports 8000 for the frontend and 5000 for a debug atomspace.
 The atoms served come from the `test_jsons` folder.
+Note that these test datasets are probably only suited for debugging of the Atomspace visualizer and only provide `atoms` and `types` endpoints via GET.